-- Amendments to invitation to tender or invitation to quote documents, made after the invitations have been sent out, must be clearly headed "Tender Amendment" or "Quotation Amendment" as appropriate and sent to all suppliers who have been invited to tender or quote.
+- 22.1 Amendments to invitation to tender or invitation to quote documents, made after the invitations have been sent out, must be clearly headed "Tender Amendment" or "Quotation Amendment" as appropriate and sent to all suppliers who have been invited to tender or quote.
 If there is more than one amendment, they should be numbered consecutively.
-Amendments should be sent out in sufficient time to allow suppliers to adjust their tenders or quotations as appropriate. - A supplier's tender or quotation is his offer to the Council, which the Council may accept as it stands.
-Once a tender or quotation has been submitted, alterations will only be accepted through formal clarifications under the restricted procedure; or negotiations under the Competitive Dialogue process of the Public Contract Regulations 2015. - In all other situations, if a supplier attempts to alter his their offer after the last date for receipt of tenders or quotations, he they must be given the opportunity to stand by or withdraw his their original offer.
+Amendments should be sent out in sufficient time to allow suppliers to adjust their tenders or quotations as appropriate. - 22.2 A supplier's tender or quotation is his offer to the Council, which the Council may accept as it stands.
+Once a tender or quotation has been submitted, alterations will only be accepted through formal clarifications under the restricted procedure; or negotiations under the Competitive Dialogue process of the Public Contract Regulations 2015 or Health Care Services (Provider Selection Regime) Regulations 2023. - 22.3 In all other situations, if a supplier attempts to alter their offer after the last date for receipt of tenders or quotations, they must be given the opportunity to stand by or withdraw their original offer.
 Correction of an obvious arithmetical error, which would reduce the price to be paid by the Council or increase the price to be paid to the Council, may be accepted.

-- Where performance specifications are used, a tender or quotation that is expressed to be conditional upon the Council's acceptance of alterations to the specification or the terms and conditions of contract, may be treated as non-compliant and rejected.
+- 22.4 Where performance specifications are used, a tender or quotation that is expressed to be conditional upon the Council's acceptance of alterations to the specification or the terms and conditions of contract, may be treated as non-compliant and rejected.
 This does not prevent the Council inviting variant bids (that is an invitation to submit an alternative bid that could then be considered as being to the Council's benefit provided that the condition applying to the mandatory reference bid is followed).
-If variant bids are invited, suppliers must be required to submit a mandatory reference bid based on the specification and terms and conditions included in the invitation to tender or invitation to quote, so that all bids may be compared fairly. - Where outcome-based specifications are used it will be for the bidder to decide the method of service delivery.
-Tenders or quotations will be evaluated fairly against published evaluation criteria. - A properly approved and PCR-compliant competitive dialogue process or negotiated procedure will normally result in one or more Best and Final Offers as a result of negotiation with selected bidders.
+If variant bids are invited, suppliers must be required to submit a mandatory reference bid based on the specification and terms and conditions included in the invitation to tender or invitation to quote, so that all bids may be compared fairly. - 22.5 Where outcome-based specifications are used it will be for the bidder to decide the method of service delivery.
+Tenders or quotations will be evaluated fairly against published evaluation criteria. - 22.6 A properly approved and PCR-compliant competitive dialogue process or negotiated procedure will normally result in one or more Best and Final Offers as a result of negotiation with selected bidders.
 No alteration to the Best and Final Offer, in terms of outcomes or contract price, is permitted without the specific approval of the Monitoring Officer.

-23. Contract extensions
+23. -Contract extensions

-- Where extensions to contracts have been included in the original advert, tender documentation and contract, subject to Procurement Panel/Board approval, the extensions may be agreed; where performance is satisfactory and the original contract terms are to continue (including price variations in line with the original contract) through the issuing of a contract change note.
-The contract change note must be kept with the original contract in line with the document retention policy and must be signed by the officer who signed the original contract, or in their absence for whatever reason, by another officer authorised to sign the original contract. - For Contracts of £100,000 in value and over, these will be approved by Procurement Panel/Board as set out in Appendix 2.
+- 23.1 Where extensions to contracts have been included in the original advert, tender documentation and contract, subject to Procurement Panel/Board approval, the extensions may be agreed; where performance is satisfactory and the original contract terms are to continue (including price variations in line with the original contract) through the issuing of a contract change note.
+The contract change note must be kept with the original contract in line with the document retention policy and must be signed by the officer who signed the original contract, or in their absence for whatever reason, by another officer authorised to sign the original contract. - 23.2 For Contracts of £100,000 in value and over, or irrespective of value where captured by the Provider Selection Regime, these will be approved by Procurement Panel/Board as set out in Appendix 2.